-WIPO Priority Document Sync with Python Requests: Async Polling, Fallback Chains, and Deadline Compliance
+WIPO Priority Document Sync with Python Requests

-• Initial Poll Delay: 2.0s
+• Initial poll delay: 2.0s

-• Backoff Multiplier: 2.0
+• Backoff multiplier: 2.0

-• Timeout Tuple: (connect=5, read=30) (prevents thread pool starvation during high-concurrency docket sweeps)
+• Timeout tuple: (connect=5, read=30) (prevents thread-pool starvation during high-concurrency docket sweeps)

 import time